Team-GHM/adbs-project3/README.md

 # Adaptive BeTree - Advanced Databases Fall 2023 - Group 2 (Marcus Adair, Harnoor Bagga, Gabriel Kerr)

+Implementatation of Adaptive B Epsilon Tree in C++ where Epsilon changes on a per-node basis based on the recent workload distribution.

 ## BUILDING THE TEST PROGRAM